SebastianOraczek/CSharp_Projects/BookstoreWPF/README.md

 Application is based on:
 * CRUD (Create, Read, Update, Delete) functionality,
-* SQL queries to create and fill data in,
+* SQL queries to create and fill data in (LocalDB/MSSQL),
 * Entity Framework for C#,
 * DAL (Data Access Layer).